TideLangner/PVmismatch_study/README.md

   *Chaudhari & Kimball et al., “Quantification of System‑Level Mismatch Losses using PVMismatch,”* 2018.
 - **Study with Rs and Rsh degradation data** *Korgaonkar & Shiradkar, "Viability of performance improvement of degraded Photovoltaic plants through reconfiguration of PV modules,"* 2025.
+- PyCharm AI assistant used to help build `iv_curve_shaper.py` in `examples`.
+- PyCharm AI assistant used to populate some scripts with additional comments.

 ---